mtelespher/mas_dqn_trust_game/readme.md

 This file creates various visualisations to analyse the output of the MAS generated in experiment 3.

-## Key Innovations:

-Reputation-Enhanced States: [base_observation, partner_reputation]
-Wealth Tracking: Persistent accumulation from zero initial endowment Cooperation Scoring: Gaussian bell curve rewarding optimal return rates (~50%) Social Stratification: High-reputation agents preferentially selected

-git clone [repository-url]
-cd multi-agent-trust-game

 ## Install dependencies
+- git clone [repository-url]
-pip install -r requirements.txt
+- pip install -r requirements.txt

 ## Verify CUDA (optional but recommended)
 python -c "import torch; print(torch.cuda.is_available())"